Loading…

 Breyanna Evans

-Breyanna Evans received her Bachelor of Science in creative writing from Utah Valley University.
+Breyanna Evans received her B.S. in creative writing from Utah Valley University.
 Upon graduating, Breyanna worked as a reading intervention aide at Pinnacle Canyon Academy while she obtained her teaching license.
-She taught secondary English for three years, first...
+She taught secondary English for three years, first for Pinnacle Canyon...
 Read More →

 avatar for Rachelle Packer